Unit 6 - Practice Quiz

 Transmission Media - Guided and Unguided Medium

-A. To increase the bandwidth of the cable
+A. To make the cable physically stronger

 B. To reduce electromagnetic interference (EMI) and crosstalk

-C. To decrease the electrical resistance of the wire
+D. To decrease the electrical resistance of the wire

 27 Which of the following unguided media requires strictly line-of-sight transmission and is highly susceptible to rain fade?